allolex/nacre-old/README.md

 This gem isn't really very functional as of yet, so for now you can look at the tests to see how it's used.

-Make sure you copy the sample config file to test_config.yml and add your credentials.
+Make sure you copy the sample config file to `test_config.yml` with your credentials.

 ## Features